-Faculty office hours are posted on the faculty member's office door.
-Students should contact the faculty member directly to schedule an office hour appointment, or to request a meeting time that is not within the designated office hour period.

-Meeting outside of posted office hours is at the discretion of the faculty member, and may not conform to a student's request for a timelier meeting.
+Faculty office hours are listed on course syllabi and also available by appointment.
+Students should contact the faculty member directly to schedule an office hour appointment.
+Meeting outside of posted office hours is at the discretion of the faculty member and may not conform to a student's request for a timelier meeting.
 Students are not excused from classes to meet with other faculty or mentors/advisors.
 Meeting with a faculty member or academic advisor during a time when the student should be in class is considered a violation of professional behavior.